raityvojdani/phone_book/README.md

-# 📱 Phone Book Application
+# 📱 Phone Book Windows Forms

 ## Project Overview
 The **Phone Book Application** is a simple console-based program built with C#.
 It allows users to manage their contacts efficiently, providing options to view, search, add, and delete contacts.
 This project is a foundational step to practice C# concepts and improve coding skills through a practical application.